Licensing: Frequently Asked Questions

 CC-BY allows for unrestricted reuse of content, subject only to the requirement that the source work is appropriately attributed.
 The CC-BY license thereby requires that authors are given appropriate credit for their work, as explained in a recent post from Creative Commons (http://wiki.creativecommons.org/BIS_committee_UK_OA_Policy).

 OASPA will currently also admit members who have a CC-BY-NC policy, whereby they permit re-use for non-commercial (hence ‘NC’) purposes.
-OASPA recognizes and accepts that some members may impose restrictions on reuse, such as commercial reuse, but require that any restrictions must be clearly indicated http://oaspa.org/about/by-laws/#AppendixII.
+OASPA recognises and accepts that some members may impose restrictions on reuse, such as commercial reuse, but require that any restrictions must be clearly indicated https://oaspa.org/membership/membership-criteria/.

 Each type of restriction has its uses, for certain types of content and certain types of sharing.
 But the emerging consensus on the adoption of CC-BY reflects the fact that any of these restrictions needlessly limits the possible reuse of published research.